 So after a few months, I pitched them AGAIN, making my offer clear.
 And guess what: they wanted to work with me!

-My clients and I use these scripts to land paid deals with companies like Adobe, American Express, Marriott, and Alaska airlines!
+Rather than guess what to say to brands, you can grab the brand pitch email templates that my clients and I use these scripts to land paid deals with companies like Adobe, American Express, Marriott, and Alaska Airlines!

 Mistake #3: You’re not following up